bartongroup/RATS/vignettes/tutorial.md

 ## 6  1D1C:one          0
 ```

-* The other piece of data required by `rats` is a dataframe that matches transcript identifiers to gene identifiers.
+* The other piece of data required by `rats` is a data frame that matches transcript identifiers to gene identifiers.
 For the simulated data we created, the generator also provided us with the respective annotation table, `annot`.
 When working with your own data, you will have to create and provide your own such table that is appropriate for
 the data contained in the sleuth object.